 The DEVISE Action Plan will address Priority Axis 2: ‘Enhancing the competitiveness of small and medium-sized enterprises’ and is aligned with the transfer of economic functions that took place as part of the reform of Local Government in NI.

-Following research carried out within the project, DCSDC has developed and implemented an Enhanced Digitisation Capacity action, which encompasses the delivery of four key recommended actions from stakeholder workshops.
+Following research carried out within the project, DCSDC has developed and implemented an Enhanced Digitisation Capacity action, which encompasses the delivery of three key recommended actions from stakeholder workshops.
 The action will provide SME’s with a ‘Digital Transformation Action Plan’ (DTAP); equip them with enhanced capacity through one-to-one mentoring support, training and networking for DTAP implementation through increased collaboration and identify and obtaining funding.